 The preparation of the Company's consolidated financial statements in conformity with GAAP requires management to make informed estimates and assumptions that affect the reported amounts of assets, liabilities and expenses and the disclosure of contingent assets and liabilities in the Company's consolidated financial statements and accompanying notes.
-The most significant estimates in the Company's consolidated financial statements relate to stock-based compensation, accruals for liabilities, impairment of long-lived assets, including goodwill, and other matters that affect the consolidated financial statements and related disclosures.
+The most significant estimates in the Company's consolidated financial statements relate to stock-based compensation expense, warrant liabilities, the fair value of right-of-use assets and liabilities, accruals for liabilities, impairment of long-lived assets, and other matters that affect the consolidated financial statements and related disclosures.
 Actual results could differ materially from those estimates under different assumptions or conditions and the differences may be material to the consolidated financial statements.